City-of-Helsinki/respa/docs/payments.md

 Payments app adds support for Respa resources to have paid reservations.
 Transactions are handled by a third party provider such as Bambora Payform.

+## Enabling and configuring Payments

+There are a couple of required configuration keys that need to be set in order to enable the payments and the third party provider currently in use:

+- `RESPA_PAYMENTS_ENABLED`: Whether payments are enabled or not.
+Boolean `True`/`False`.
+The default value is `False`.
+- `RESPA_PAYMENTS_PROVIDER_CLASS`: Dotted path to the active provider class e.g. `payments.providers.BamboraPayformProvider` as a string.
+No default value.
+- `RESPA_PAYMENTS_PAYMENT_WAITING_TIME`: In minutes, how old the potential unpaid orders/reservations have to be in order for Respa cleanup process to clear them.
+The default value is `15`.

+### Bambora Payform configuration

+The Bambora API version the provider implementation targets is `w3.1`.
+More information about the API can be found in [Bambora's official API documentation](https://payform.bambora.com/docs/web_payments/?page=full-api-reference) page.

+In addition to the general configuration keys mentioned in the previous section, enabling Bambora also requires some extra configuration to function:

+- `RESPA_PAYMENTS_BAMBORA_API_URL`: Optionally override the base URL where Bambora requests are sent.
+Defaults to the documented Bambora endpoint.
+- `RESPA_PAYMENTS_BAMBORA_API_KEY`: Identifies which merchant store account to use with Bambora.
+Value can be found in the merchant portal.
+Provided as a string.
+No default value.
+- `RESPA_PAYMENTS_BAMBORA_API_SECRET`: Used to calculate hashes out of the data being sent and received, to verify it is not being tampered with.
+Also found in the merchant portal and provided as a string.
+No default value.
+- `RESPA_PAYMENTS_BAMBORA_PAYMENT_METHODS`: An array of payment methods to show to the user to select from e.g.`['nordea', 'creditcards']`.
+Full list of supported values can be found in [the currencies section of](https://payform.bambora.com/docs/web_payments/?page=full-api-reference#currencies) Bambora's API documentation page.

 ## Adding a new provider

 Core functionality of the provider implementation is to first prepare the transaction with the payment provider API, which in Bambora's case means posting the `Order` data there and getting a payment token back to be used as part of the payment URL the customer is redirected to.
 Second is to handle the customer returning from paying the `Order`, extracting and storing the state and redirecting the customer to the correct destination.